Inauguration of the route Perth - London with Qantas / Direct flights between Australia and Europe

 Weekend 24-25 March 2018 will remain in the history of civil aviation through the inauguration of the Perth - London direct route with Qantas.

-On 24 March 2018, I witnessed a historic moment in civil aviation.
-The Perth - London route was inaugurated with Qantas, marking the launch of direct flights between Australia and Europe.
+On March 24, 2018, I witnessed a historic moment in civil aviation.
+The Perth - London route with Qantas was inaugurated, marking the launch of direct flights between Australia and Europe.

 Inauguration of the Perth - London route

-The aircraft Boeing 787-9 (VH-ZND) Dreamliner, "Yam Dreaming" livery, took off around 19: 00 in Perth on QF9.
-On board were 200 passengers and 16 crew members, as well as 4 pilots: Captain Lisa Norman, Captain Jeff Foote, First Officer Dave Summergreene and Second Officer Troy Lane.
-After 17 hours and 2 minutes of flight, the aircraft landed in London around 05: 03.
+The aircraft Boeing 787-9 (VH-ZND) Dreamliner, livery "Yam Dreaming", took off around 19:00 from Perth, on flight QF9.
+There were over 200 passengers and 16 crew members on board, as well as 4 pilots: Captain Lisa Norman, Captain Jeff Foote, First Officer Dave Summergreene and Second Officer Troy Lane.
+After 17 hours and 2 minutes of flying, the aircraft landed in London around 05:03.

 Take off from Perth to London